hyperledger/identus-docs/documentation/docs/quick-start.md

 }'
 ```

-Create a Prism DID operation and publish the DID by replacing {didRef} with the `longFormDid` output value from the previous create DID step.
+Create a PRISM DID operation and publish the DID by replacing {didRef} with the `longFormDid` output value from the previous create DID step.

 ```bash
 curl --location \